danielandresgp/danielandresgp.github.io/_pages/about.md

   - /about.html
 ---

-I am Research Assistant Professor in the Division of Biostatistics at the University of Miami.
-I received my PhD in Probability at the Institute of Mathematics and Statistics at the University of São Paulo, and my B.S. in Statistics at National University of Colombia.
+I am Research Assistant Professor in the Division of Biostatistics at the University of Miami, where I was also a Postdoctoral Associate.
+I received my PhD in Probability at the _Instituto de Matemática e Estatística_ from _Universidade de São Paulo_, Brazil, and my B.S. from _Universidad Nacional de Colombia_.

 My research interests lie at the intersection, or maybe the union, of the following areas: